ForomePlatform/anfisa/doc/dev/glossary.rst

     Dataset
         is a collection of variants; the system supports two kinds of datasets:
         XL-datasets and workspaces, or WS-datasets

+    Case
+        is group of persons - samples - with family connections between each other whose genomic information is registered in dataset.

+    Sample
+        person in case, may be affected or unaffected.
+Proband sample in medical cases is always affected

+    Trio
+        tree persons: child and two parents, child is subject of trio; cases often are trio

     Vault
         Storage for all datasets represented in the system